The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

-The behavior near the boundary layers is problematic, mainly because the layers themselves are ill-defined.
+The behavior near the boundary layers is problematic, primarily because the layers themselves are ill-defined.
 Physically, they are not ideally plain and well-defined surfaces; the layer thicknesses are limited by the size of the ions/molecules and their associated ions; the layers do not necessarily satisfy the ideal requirements of the respective physical laws.
 Mathematically, a single 'universal' function that spans all regions surely cannot accurately describe the behavior of the physical model.
 So, we chose a piecewise description where the pieces seamlessly fit at the boundaries.
-We assume that between the surfaces of the membrane, classical electricity describes the electric field; the charged layer and the electrolyte jointly produce the electric field; we have a uniformly charged layer from separated charges on the surface and a polarized electrolyte outside them.
+We assume that between the surfaces of the membrane, classical electricity describes the electrical field; the charged layer and the electrolyte jointly produce the electrical field; we have a uniformly charged layer from separated charges on the surface and a polarized electrolyte outside them.

-Unlike in the classical theory, the electrolyte segment next to the surface layer contains dipole molecules that have more or less balanced charges (the polarization also depends on the external electric field), so they have much less mobility than the dissociated ions: their size and mass are bigger, and their electric force is a fragment of that of the ions.
-Their virtual charge becomes apparent only in the appropriate environment, yet it creates an electric field similar to a real charge.
-The final reasons for creating virtual charges are real charges and/or external fields, so an electric field due to virtual charges can also exist inside dielectric matter.
-We assume the membrane is transparent for the electrical interaction (the electrical field affects the ions in the other segment on the other side of the membrane) but not for their masses (mechanically separates the segments).
+Unlike in the classical theory, the electrolyte segment next to the surface layer contains dipole molecules that have more or less balanced charges (the polarization also depends on the external electrical field), so they have much less mobility than the dissociated ions: their size and mass are bigger, and their charge is a fraction of that of the ions.
+Their virtual charge becomes apparent only in the appropriate environment, yet it generates an electrical field similar to that of a real charge.
+The final reasons for creating virtual charges are real charges and/or external fields, so an electrical field due to virtual charges can also exist inside dielectric matter.
+We assume the membrane is transparent for the electrical interaction (the electrical field affects the ions in the other segment on the other side of the membrane) but not for their masses (mechanically separate the segments).
 The membrane does not need to generate any counterforce (except for collisions).